 What time does the ceremony start?
-I start here. and work backwards.
-The ideal ceremony time starts as the sun begins to drop, so that the photos that follow are in the pretty light.
+I start here. and work backward.
+The ideal ceremony time starts as the sun begins to drop so that the photos that follow are in the pretty light.
 Ceremony time is sometimes dependent on the venue, so make sure to check with your venue about timing.
 Also, consider the timing of dinner so you have plenty of time for your formal photos.

 How big is your list of family photos?
-I love to see the list of family photos a week or two prior to the wedding.
+I love to see the list of family photos a week or two before the wedding.
 This information can be passed along through the questionnaire I send out.
-If you are doing extended family photos with aunts, uncles, cousins and grandparents on four sides, be sure to leave plenty of time to get the combinations on your list.
+If you are doing extended family photos with aunts, uncles, cousins, and grandparents on four sides, be sure to leave plenty of time to get the combinations on your list.
 The more cooperative everyone is during this time, the quicker they can get to the party and.
 For later in the day or winter weddings, having a cooperative family and an efficient plan will ensure that you have the best light for your photos together.

-I suggest giving yourself 30 minutes to tuck away before ceremony.
+I suggest giving yourself 30 minutes to tuck away before the ceremony.
 This is a chance for you to calm your nerves, drink some water and take some breaths before the start of your ceremony.
 It will also keep you hidden from your guests when they start arriving.
 If you are running behind, you know you have 30 minutes built into your timeline to catch up.

 Sunset photos – Check the time of sunset on your wedding day and put it on your timeline.
 If you plan on sneaking away for sunset photos (suggested!) it may mean that you have to sneak off during dinner, or for summer weddings if usually fits in just before or after toasts.